HumpityDumpityDumber/HumpityDumpityDumber/README.md

 # 👋 Hi, I'm Knee

-I'm mostly into 3D modeling and graphix design, so stuff here usually just has to do with my Linux setup.
+I'm mostly into 3D modeling and graphic design, so stuff here usually just has to do with my Linux setup.

 ---